Program Coordinator: Joe Mitchell, ISC 136A, Ext. 2557

-Program Requirements: The Energy Technology Degree is a two-year program with two-fifths of the program content in electrical courses, two-fifths of the program content in energy courses and the remaining one-fifth consists of math, social sciences, English, humanities, and physical education.
-The graduate will be awarded the Associate of Applied Science in Energy Technology upon satisfactory completion of the two-year program.
+Program Requirements: The Electrical Technology Degree is a two-year program with two-thirds of the program content in electrical and mechanical courses, and the remaining one-third consists of math, social sciences, English, humanities, and physical education.
+The graduate will be awarded the Associate of Applied Science in Electrical Technology upon satisfactory completion of the two-year program.
 Course content will include the theoretical concepts and practical applications as they pertain to industry needs.

 First Semester (Fall)

 Second Semester (Spring)

 Applied Technical Mathematics I

 Practical Electricity II

 DC & AC Machines

 Third Semester (Fall)